Wildspitze (3,774 m) mountaineering course: ice course & glacier training in Tyrol

 4 TN

-Meeting point on the first day of the course at 10:00 am in front of the Hotel Post in Vent
+Meeting point on the first day of the course at 10:00 am at the Wildspitze Vent double chairlift valley station parking lot

 Public transport conditionally recommendable